Ryan's Daughter: Plot

 One night in January 1918, during a fierce storm, IRB leader Tim O'Leary and a small band of his men arrive in Ryan's pub seeking help to recover a shipment of German arms being floated from a ship towards the beach.
-Before they leave, they murder the police constable.
 When they leave, Ryan tips off the British.
 The entire village turns out to help the rebels, with Ryan the most outwardly devoted to the task, wading into the breakers repeatedly to salvage boxes of weapons and explosives.
 O'Leary is overwhelmed by Ryan's devotion, and the villagers are ebullient.
 They gleefully free the rebels' loaded truck from the wet sand and follow it up the hill.
 Doryan, waiting at the top with his troops, captures the men and arms.
-O'Leary makes a break, but Doryan climbs atop the truck and brings him down with a single rifle shot.
+O'Leary tries to flee, but Doryan climbs atop the truck and brings him down with a single rifle shot.
 Then he suffers a flashback and collapses.
 Rosy presses through the crowd in concern, outraging the villagers.

 Charles tells Rosy that he had let her affair run its course, hoping that the infatuation would pass, but now wants a separation.
 Rosy says the affair is over, but that night she leaves their bed in her nightdress to meet Doryan.
 In dismay, Charles wanders in his nightclothes to the beach, where the parish priest Father Collins finds him.
-The villagers storm into the schoolhouse and seize Rosy, convinced that she informed the British of the arms shipment.
-Ryan watches in shame and horror as his daughter takes the blame for his actions.
-The mob shears off her hair and strips off her clothes.
+The villagers, led by Mr. McCardle, storm into the schoolhouse and seize Rosy, convinced that she informed the British of the arms shipment.
+Thomas watches in shame and horror the mob humiliating her by stripping her clothes off and Mrs. McCardle shearing her hair until Father Collins intervenes.

 Doryan walks along the beach and gives his cigarette case to Michael.
 In gratitude, Michael leads Doryan to a cache of arms, including dynamite, that was not recovered.
 After Michael runs off, Doryan commits suicide by detonating the explosives.
-The next day, Rosy and Charles leave for Dublin.
-Father Collins follows them to the bus stop and says to Charles that his only doubt is the same as Charles's: if he and Rosy should separate.
+The next day, Rosy and Charles leave for Dublin, while Father Collins and Michael help carry their luggage to the bus stop.
+Before they leave, Father Collins says to Charles that his only doubt is the same as Charles's: if he and Rosy should separate.

 Cast

 Production

-The production was largely filmed on the Dingle Peninsula in County Kerry, Ireland, in 1969.
-However, due to poor weather, many of the beach scenes were filmed in South Africa, easily identified by the white sand.
+The production was largely filmed on the Dingle Peninsula in County Kerry, Ireland, in the spring and summer of 1969.
+However, due to poor weather, many of the beach scenes were filmed at Arniston in South Africa, easily identified by the nearby beach's white sand.
 The shipwreck where Doryan detonates the explosives is that of the Kakapo which can be found just south of Cape Town.

 Development

 Robert Bolt's original idea was to make a film of Madame Bovary, starring Miles.
 Lean read the script and said that he did not find it interesting, but suggested to Bolt that he would like to rework it into another setting.
-The film still retains parallels with Flaubert's novel – Rosy parallels Emma Bovary, Charles is her husband, Major Doryan is analogous to Rodolphe and Leon, Emma's lovers.
+The film still retains parallels with Flaubert's novel – Rosy parallels Emma Bovary, Charles is her husband, and Major Doryan is analogous to Rodolphe and Leon, Emma's lovers.